gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 ### NonCopyable Values with Trivial Deinits

-Bindings that are of a type with a trivial deinits like `x` above, can be deconstructed and its remaining fields will be cleaned up at the end of `x`'s maximized lifetime scope, e.x.:
+A binding with a trivial deinit like `x` above, can be deconstructed and its remaining fields will be cleaned up at the end of `x`'s maximized lifetime scope, e.x.:

 ```swift
 var x = StructWithTrivialDeinit()